 Jimi Hendrix played Fender Stratocasters, almost exclusively.

 While guitar use certainly varies between other artists, the biggest names in blues guitar have consistently wielded Fender Stratocasters, some kind of Gibson (or Epiphone) hollowbody, or - less frequently - a Fender Telecaster.
+Our list has been loosely based on those guitars, targeting a lower price range for your wallet's sake.

 What's a good price range to target?

 Obviously the more you spend, the better your experience is going to be.
-This is true regardless of the musical style your persuing.
+This is true regardless of the musical style your pursuing.
 Even blues guitar, characterized by an "organic" tone that's naturally rough around the edges, will sound better with the nicer guitars.

+It's impossible to get away from that reality.
 However, I've found that a happy medium seems to occur in the $500 to $800 price range.

 Here you find some great deals on instruments that certainly aren't the best, but can sound incredibly good, and give you a decent experience that you can't draw out of a $200 guitar.